 California has in place a “small estates” law for estates valued under $150,000.
 Small estates almost always involve financial assets and not real property.
-The “small estates” law is very powerful.
-If an estate qualifies for small estate status, an asset of the estate lacking a beneficiary can actually be transferred by way of an affidavit procedure.
+“Small estates” law is compelling.
+Assets lacking a beneficiary can be transferred with an affidavit procedure.
 This helps avoid probate of the estate.
-The downside is that since the deceased did not designate a beneficiary while they were living, the asset will pass according to the statute.
-The order of priority in that statute may not be consistent with how the deceased truly wanted the asset to pass.
-An estate probate lawyer should handle this procedure, which can be accomplished without court intervention.
+The downside is that the asset will pass according to the statute.
+The order of priority in that statute may not be consistent with how the deceased wanted the asset to pass.
+An estate probate lawyer should handle this procedure.
+It can be accomplished without court intervention.

 Appointments available in-office.